emnify/product-docs/docs/quickstart/devices/gps-trackers.md

 Configuring the APN for Ruptela GPS trackers can be done through:

 1. Ruptela Device Center over a USB, Bluetooth connection
-1. Via the SMS console through the emnify Portal
+1. Via the SMS console through the [emnify Portal](https://portal.emnify.com/)
-1. via the emnify SMS API or Zapier Integration (when automating the configuration)
+1. Via the [emnify SMS API](https://cdn.emnify.net/api/doc/swagger.html#/Endpoint) or [Zapier Integration](https://zapier.com/apps/emnify/integrations/sms) (when automating the configuration)

 When the GPS tracker is turned on for the first time after the SIM is installed, it shows the status **Attached** in the emnify Portal.
 At this point the device can receive SMS but not establish a data session unless the APN is setup or detected.